Max Minghella: Career

 Minghella was inspired to become an actor during his young years, after seeing a production of the play This Is Our Youth in London's West End; he subsequently dropped out of the University College School to pursue an acting career, and attended the National Youth Theatre.
 He did not always want to become an actor.
-He said: "I thought it was sort of embarrassing to say you wanted to be an actor – it was, like, uncool.
-And growing up I was massively concerned with seeming cool.
+He said, "I thought it was sort of embarrassing to say you wanted to be an actor – it was, like, uncool.
+And growing up, I was massively concerned with seeming cool.
 I thought up until about age 16 that I was going to be a music video director."

 Minghella had an uncredited appearance as an extra in his father's film Cold Mountain.
 His first professional role was in Bee Season, playing the son of a dysfunctional Jewish American family.
-The film was released in November 2005 to mostly mixed reviews and low box office, grossing only $1 million in its limited release, although critics remarked that Minghella was "a talented young actor to watch, delivering a strong performance".
+The film was released in November 2005 to mostly mixed reviews and low box office, grossing only $1 million in its limited release.
+One critic who rated the film "7 out of 10" remarked that Minghella was "a talented young actor to watch, delivering a strong performance".

-Minghella's other November 2005 role was the political thriller Syriana in which he played the son of George Clooney's CIA agent character.
+Minghella's other November 2005 role was the political thriller Syriana, in which he played the son of George Clooney's CIA agent character.
 In 2006, he starred in the Daniel Clowes adaptation Art School Confidential, a comedy directed by Terry Zwigoff.
 He got the part after meeting Zwigoff when he visited the set of Bee Season.
 His film Elvis and Anabelle, a dark romantic drama in which he plays an undertaker's son, premiered at the South by Southwest film festival in 2007.
 He described it as "a really sweet film".
 He was to play Art Bechstein in the film version of writer Michael Chabon's novel The Mysteries of Pittsburgh, but dropped out of the project due to his university schedule.